Hosting and bandwidth provided by WebCentrix.net.

 * By custom configuration, both models also are available with as many as four NVIDIA GeForce GT 120 graphics cards (for US$150/each after the first one) or an ATI Radeon HD 4870, also with 512 MB of GDDR3 memory, for an additional US$200.

-† The low-end Mac Pro "Quad Core" 2.66 (2009/Nehalem) officially supports 8 GB of RAM but third-parties have been able to upgrade the system to 16 GB of RAM using four 4 GB memory modules.
+† The low-end Mac Pro "Quad Core" 2.66 (2009/Nehalem) -- as originally shipped -- officially supported a maximum of 8 GB of RAM but third-parties discovered that the system could actually support 16 GB of RAM using four 4 GB memory modules.
+On December 4, 2009, Apple "officially" began supporting 16 GB of RAM as well.

-Please refer to the Ultimate Mac Comparison feature to dynamically compare any Mac Pro model to any other G3 or later Mac.
+Please refer to EveryMac.com's Ultimate Mac Comparison feature to dynamically compare any Mac Pro model to any other G3 or later Mac.